Ram-N/weatherData/Examples2.md

   <p>These commands are useful for a quick check, before invoking <code>getDateRangeWeather</code></p>

+####Getting the current temperature of a Location

     getCurrentTemperature("PIT")

-  <p>If you are writing functions that use the current (latest) temperature for any location, you could use the
+  <p>If you are writing functions that use the current (latest) temperature for any location, you can try using the
-  <code>getCurrentTemperature</code> function.
+ `getCurrentTemperature` function.
 This function will get the latest recorded Temperature for a give city or station.
-Any valid US Airport code or International 4-letter Airport Weather Code is valid.
+Any valid US Airport code or International 4-letter Airport Weather Code will usually work.
 For example "EGLL" for London, UK.
-This function returns a NULL if it is unable to fetch the temperature, so you can test for that using <code>is.null()</code></p>
+This function returns a NULL if it is unable to fetch the temperature, so you can test for that using `is.null().`

-  <p>Note: This function uses the Sys.Date to learn today's date</p>
+  **Caution**: This function uses the `Sys.Date` to learn today's date.
+So it might be a good idea to test it before including it in your script.

 ### List of the different functions available in weatherData

 ####Functions to Check if Data is available